 Of course, the story gets even more interesting when you understand how much you stand to save on annual energy costs with one of our passive house models.

-We’ve provided a complete breakdown of costs for the EkoModel Home in this new 3-page document.
+We’ve provided a complete breakdown of costs for the EkoModel Home in a new 3-page document.
 This shows that you can build a PassiveHouse at the same price point or even below a standard custom build budget.

 The Evolution of the Home